New Year’s Day quake in Japan revives the trauma of 2011 triple disasters

 But the alarms and evacuation orders, and the dozens of strong quakes that came before and after the main quake on Monday, summoned memories of the triple disasters nearly 13 years ago. ,

-As of Wednesday morning, local officials said 62 people were confirmed killed in the quake that struck on the coast of the remote Noto peninsula, 300 kilometers (about 185 miles) northwest of Tokyo.
+As of Wednesday afternoon, local officials said 64 people were confirmed killed in the quake that struck on the coast of the remote Noto peninsula, 300 kilometers (about 185 miles) northwest of Tokyo.

 Searchers were combing through rubble, a task lent urgency by forecasts for heavy rain that could trigger more landslides and collapses, racing against the clock to find survivors.
 Some were buried in landslides or trapped in houses whose roofs collapsed.
 Firefighters were using power saws to access people trapped in a small, 7-floor apartment building that fell sideways off its foundation.